Gap Insurance Explained: What It Is, Cost & Do You Really Need It?

 • Gap insurance alone won't cover any losses

-• Both policies have separate premiums
+• Both policies carry separate premiums

 Smart Savings Made Simple!